 Currently there are a simple Clock app and and a Tic Tac Toe app.
-But before you franticly click on one of these crazy mind blowing apps, you first need to install a tool called monoprog.
+But before you franticly click on one of these crazy mind blowing apps, you first need to install our MonoMake tool to install the application onto Mono.

-Monoprog is a programmer.
-A programmer is an application that transfers application files to mono, using the USB port.
-You need this tool to get the application from the computer to your Mono device.
+MonoMake is an application that programs the application on Mono.
+Such a programmer transfers application files to mono, using the USB port.
+You need this tool to get the application from your computer to your Mono device.
 When you install applications from Monokiosk, the overall procedure is: